Estimating accretion times of halo substructures in the Milky Way: Orbital frequencies and uncertainties

 For the $r$ direction, the real time series $f_r = r$ is used as input for the frequency analysis.
 For the $\phi$ direction, the complex time series $f_\phi = \cos(\phi) + i\sin(\phi)$, which performs better, is adopted.
 When computing the $\phi$ direction orbital frequency $\Omega_\phi$, we restrict $\Omega_\phi$ to the range $\Omega_r/2 < \Omega_\phi < \Omega_r$, with the boundaries corresponding to the two limiting cases of a homogeneous sphere and a point mass \citep{gomez10Identificationa}.

 For each star, we take the median of its 1000 realizations, and estimate the uncertainty as half the difference between the 84th and 16th percentiles.
-The orbital frequency distributions of the member stars in the six substructures are shown in Figure~\ref{fig:omega}, where points in different colors represent different substructures.
+The orbital frequency distributions of the member stars in the six substructures are shown in Figure~\ref{fig:omega}, where different colors and markers represent different substructures.
 For comparison, we also show in the figure the distributions of the realizations of the other halo stars, indicated by gray dots.
-Note that, to illustrate the coverage of halo stars in the orbital frequency space, each gray dot corresponds to a single realization, whereas each point in other colors corresponds to a single star.
+Note that, to illustrate the coverage of halo stars in the orbital frequency space, each gray dot corresponds to a single realization, whereas each point in other colors and markers corresponds to a single star.

-Figure~\ref{fig:omega_err} shows the scatter of the uncertainties in $r$- and $\phi$-direction orbital frequencies ($\sigma_{\Omega_r}, \sigma_{\Omega_\phi}$) for the member stars of the substructures, with different substructures indicated by different colors.
+Figure~\ref{fig:omega_err} shows the scatter of the uncertainties in $r$- and $\phi$-direction orbital frequencies ($\sigma_{\Omega_r}, \sigma_{\Omega_\phi}$) for the member stars of the substructures, with different substructures indicated by different colors and markers.
 We can see that the precision in $\Omega_\phi$ is generally better than in $\Omega_r$.
 The substructure GL-1 contains the largest number of member stars and is more concentrated at small uncertainties.
-GL-2, GL-4 and GR-1 have slightly fewer member stars and larger uncertainties.
+GR-1 also has a relatively large number of member stars, but their uncertainties show a broader distribution.
+GL-2 and GL-4 and have slightly fewer member stars and larger uncertainties.
 GL-3 exhibits poor accuracy, while GR-2 contains only a small number of member stars, making it difficult to obtain reliable results for either of them.